 In southern California, Chemistree’s subsidiary has been granted a conditional use permit (CUP) from the City of Desert Hot Springs—an oasis in the desert for California’s cannabis industry.

-Chemistree’s savvy management team lead the company to acquire Sugarleaf and its Tier 3 Producer/Processor license after the company was revealed to be in distress.
-By taking advantage of Sugarleaf’s early struggles, Chemistree was able to secure the company and its licenses for only US $1,000,000, a significant discount when compared to the shutdown value of its assets at the time.
+Chemistree’s savvy management team lead the company to acquire Sugarleaf and its Tier 3 producer and processor license after the company was revealed to be in distress.
+By taking advantage of Sugarleaf’s early struggles, Chemistree was able to secure the company and its licenses for only US$1 million, a significant discount when compared to the shutdown value of its assets at the time.

-In October 2018 the team strengthened their roster by recruiting industry star player Sheldon Aberman as Director.
-Aberman has been instrumental in the design of thousands of cannabis grow operations around the world and has built multi-billion dollar brands, including Black Label and Frost Box.
-This experience along with his expertise in the accessory market will prove invaluable to Chemistree’s US expansion campaign.
+In October 2018 the team strengthened its roster by recruiting industry star player Sheldon Aberman as Director.
+Aberman has been instrumental in the design of thousands of cannabis grow operations around the world and has built multi-billion-dollar brands, including Black Label and Frost Box.
+This experience along with his expertise in the accessory market has proven to be invaluable to Chemistree’s US expansion campaign.
 The company is making moves to stack its roster with more of the cannabis industry’s top talent.